-10. Appointment of Investigators
+10. Appointment of Investigator(s)

-Once the decision to commence a formal investigation is made, the Title IX Coordinator appoints Pool members to conduct the investigation.
+Once the decision to commence a formal investigation is made, the Title IX Coordinator appoints an investigator to conduct it.
+These investigators may be members of the pool, or any other properly trained investigator, whether internal or external to the College community.